JamesWoolfenden/learn-terraform/docs/aws-autoscaling.md

 }
 ```

-If the properties in a launch configuration look familar, its because they are used replace the **aws_instance** resoure, when combined with an Autoscaling group **aws_autoscaling_group.web.tf**.
+If the properties in a launch configuration look familiar, its because they are used replace the **aws_instance** resoure, when combined with an Autoscaling group **aws_autoscaling_group.web.tf**.

 ```terraform
 resource "aws_autoscaling_group" "web" {